Simplex Kettle: Is This Traditional Copper Beauty for You?

 How is the Simplex Kettle Made?

-The beautiful and perfectly shaped spout is intertwined with the base in a manner that guarantees a perfect pour without annoying drips.
+The beautiful and perfectly shaped spout of the Simplex Heritage Tea Kettle is intertwined with the base in a manner that guarantees a perfect pour without annoying drips.

 Then, they start work on the shape of the lid which has to have the exact precise form to ensure the perfectly snug fit with the opening of the base.
 The wooden handle is also attached.
 A handsome wooden handle that will feel just right in anyone’s palm.

 The closing act of this creation is to add the magic touch which will have the tea kettle singing its soft and enticing whistle that the name Simplex is famous for.
 The craftsman takes a slight copper ball and weaves it into the kettle’s spout.